Mintbase/Grants-Program/applications/Libra.md

 Due to privacy concerns, the team information will provide in private by email if requested.

 ## Development Status :open_book:
-Libra is founded and developed in the Polkadot APAC Hackathon 2021.
+Libra is founded and developed in the Mintbase APAC Hackathon 2021.
 We already built a proof of concept application and here is our hackathon submission:

 - Pitch video: https://youtu.be/pR4_2nrrJQQ
 - Demo screencast: https://youtu.be/cR7gKSzVoAY